 Okay so this is a key step toward getting a defined curl/wave.
 After getting out of the shower do not wrap hair in a towel.
 It has to be fully wet to get curls to form and stay together.
 I usually take a towel and with my fist, squeeze the hair past my shoulders just so it is not dripping but still saturated.

 I am loving this organic Turkish hair towel by Marmara Imports.
 Not only is it 100% organic cotton but it is hand woven in Turkey on a traditional shuttle loom and fairly traded.
 It gets just the right amount of water out of my hair with out drying it or adding frizz.
 (And when I decide to straighten my hair I love wrapping it in this towel, perfect size, super light and I can keep it on and run around the house doing housework while putting my hair on hold until I can get to it.)

 Next, run a wide tooth comb through your hair to take out the tangles.
 Wide tooth is necessary to avoid separating hairs.
 You want it to piece together.
 Plus this comb will not break, split or damage hairs.
-You can find these cheap – I got mine from Whole Foods for less than $10 but I am green with envy over this salvaged wood, hand-carved one from The General Store.
+You can find these cheap – I got mine from Whole Foods for less than $10 but I am green with envy over this salvaged wood, hand-carved one.